lancenacabuan/shared/README.md

-# SAMPLE ANALYSIS
-### 1. Wizard Rod 5-60HN
-- **Blade:** Wizard Rod [15, 25, 60, 0, 0]
-- **Ratchet:** 5-60 [12, 9, 9, 0, 50]
-- **Bit:** HN (High Needle) [15, 55, 20, 10, 30]
-- **Overall Stats:** [42, 89, 89, 10, 80]
-- **Playstyle Analysis:** This Beyblade build leans heavily towards defense and counter-attack strategies.
-The Wizard Rod blade provides decent attack power but excels more in defensive maneuvers due to its design.
-The 5-60 Ratchet offers good stability and burst resistance, crucial for defensive playstyles.
-The "HN" Bit enhances counter performance and burst resistance, making this Beyblade effective at enduring opponents' attacks.

-### 2. Phoenix Wing 3-60P
-- **Blade:** Phoenix Wing [65, 30, 20, 0, 0]
-- **Ratchet:** 3-60 [15, 9, 6, 0, 70]
-- **Bit:** P (Point) [25, 25, 25, 25, 80]
-- **Overall Stats:** [105, 64, 51, 25, 150]
-- **Playstyle Analysis:** This Beyblade build focuses on aggressive play, utilizing its high attack power and maneuverability.
-The Phoenix Wing blade provides significant attack power, allowing for powerful strikes against opponents.
-The 3-60 Ratchet balances stability and burst resistance, crucial for aggressive playstyles.
-The "P" Bit enhances movement for dynamic maneuvers and attack hits, making this Beyblade well-suited for fast-paced battles and aggressive strategies.

-### 3. Shark Edge 9-60GP
-- **Blade:** Shark Edge [60, 25, 25, 0, 0]
-- **Ratchet:** 9-60 [13, 10, 7, 0, 100]
-- **Bit:** GP (Gear Point) [30, 25, 15, 30, 80]
-- **Overall Stats:** [103, 60, 47, 30, 180]
-- **Playstyle Analysis:** This Beyblade build combines attack power with endurance and burst resistance.
-The Shark Edge blade offers a good balance of attack and defense.
-The 9-60 Ratchet provides stability and burst resistance, crucial for longer battles.
-The "GP" Bit enhances movement and adds burst resistance, making this Beyblade effective at both aggressive attacks and enduring opponents' assaults.

-Overall, each Beyblade build is optimized for a specific playstyle:
-- Wizard Rod 5-60HN: Defensive and counter-attack strategies.
-- Phoenix Wing 3-60P: Aggressive play with high attack power and maneuverability.
-- Shark Edge 9-60GP: Balanced play combining attack, endurance, and burst resistance.

 # INSTRUCTIONS
 - Build a team of 3 Beyblades using different combinations of "Blade," "Ratchet," and "Bit" parts.
 Each part must be unique and used only once.
 - The "Blade" is the main part that collides directly with opponents.
 Its performance varies based on shape, weight, and unique specialty.